bacula-web/bacula-web/docs/source/02_install/configure.rst

 **Description**

-Do not display empty pools in Dashbaord (Pools and volumes widget)
+Do not display empty pools in Dashboard (Pools and volumes widget)

 **Example**